Packing to move to another country is always difficult parts, but following this list, we have included valuable information to prepare you.

 5. Toiletries: The school or the accommodation will not provide you with toiletries.

 6. Adapter for Electronics: The voltage for electricity in South Korea is 220V.
-Electronics you may have that only accept 110V cannot be used without a transformer.
+Electronics you may have that only accepted 110V cannot be used without a transformer.
 Most gadgets and laptops are designed for international use, so you will not need a transformer for them, however, hair dryers, razors, and old computers usually will not accept a different voltage than in the country they were designed for.

 7. Laptop: Remember the computers in South Korea do have English Keyboards as well as Korean characters, but programs including Microsoft PowerPoint, Word, etc. are all the Korean language versions.
 You can prepare your lessons at school, but soon you may face the trouble translating and finding the functions that you need.
 It would be much easy for your prepare lessons with your laptop and then transfer it over to the master PC used in the classroom by USB Flash drive or by the internet.